 The contractual structure for EnronOnline Electric Generation Capacity Auction is similar to that of EnronOnline and other EnronOnline Auctions.
 In order to access the Auctions system and have the ability to make submissions, you must have a Master User or Subuser Account.
 In order to obtain a Master User Account, you must complete a Password Application and Registration Form.
 These can be downloaded from the main Registration page in EnronOnline.
 If you wish to have transaction access to the Auctions site only, please select "Auctions Only" on the Password Application form.
 Once EPMI receives your Password Application and Registration Form, successful processing will result in the issue of a Master User ID.
 If your company has already transacted any commodities with EnronOnline, then these steps have already been completed.

-Unless the customer has a master agreement with Enron Power Marketing, Inc. (EPMI) governing its purchase of wholesale power from EPMI (the "Master Agreement"), a Master User or a Subuser must accept the General Terms and Conditions (GTC) for EnronOnline Electric Generation Capacity Auction before submitting a bid via EnronOnline Electric Generation Capacity Auction.
+Unless the customer has a master agreement with Enron Power Marketing, Inc. (“EPMI”) governing its purchase of wholesale power from EPMI (the "Master Agreement"), a Master User or a Subuser must accept the General Terms and Conditions (GTC) for EnronOnline Electric Generation Capacity Auction before submitting a bid via EnronOnline Electric Generation Capacity Auction.
 To grant a Subuser access to EnronOnline Electric Generation Capacity Auction, the Master User must go into the EnronOnline Administration screen and grant Execute status for EnronOnline Electric Generation Capacity Auction to the Subuser.

-The Master Agreement, or if there is no Master Agreement, the EnronOnline Electric Generation Capacity Auction General Terms and Conditions (GTC), as well as the Capacity Product Terms and the Additional Contract Terms set forth below, are the general contractual provisions that govern the transactions completed as a result of an EnronOnline Electric Generation Capacity Auction.
+The Master Agreement, or if there is no Master Agreement, the EnronOnline Electric Generation Capacity Auction General Terms and Conditions (GTC), as well as the Capacity Product Terms and the Additional Contract Terms set forth below, are the wholesale power provisions that govern the transactions completed as a result of an EnronOnline Electric Generation Capacity Auction.
 The GTC is similar in structure to the General Terms and Conditions used for the Products in the Transactions section of EnronOnline.

+The EnronOnline auctions process is simplified in that in most cases it is not necessary to post credit in advance of submitting a bid to buy with EnronOnline Electric Generation Capacity Auction.
 The absence of a Master Agreement between Buyer and EPMI will have certain credit implications.
-The EnronOnline auctions process is simplified in that in most cases it is not necessary to post credit in advance of submitting a bid to buy with EnronOnline Electric Generation Capacity Auction.
-If Buyer does not have a Master Agreement in place with EPMI, a Transaction will be governed by terms of the GTC for EnronOnline Electric Generation Capacity Auction, including credit terms in Clause 11 of the GTC which state EPMI’s ability in certain circumstances to require from Buyer a Letter of Credit supporting Buyer’s obligations under the Transaction.
-Electric Generation Capacity Auction.
-Failure to provide a letter of credit can lead to a default event.
+If Buyer does not have a Master Agreement in place with EPMI, a Transaction will be governed by terms of the GTC for EnronOnline Electric Generation Capacity Auction, including credit terms in Clause 11 of the GTC.
+Clause 11 establishes EPMI’s ability in certain circumstances to require from Buyer a Letter of Credit supporting Buyer’s obligations under the Transaction.
+Failure to provide a Letter of Credit can lead to a default event.

 ADDITIONAL CONTRACT TERMS

 The following shall be additional contractual terms governing all transactions (each, a “Transaction”) entered into via the EnronOnline Electric Generation Capacity Auction (the "Additional Contract Terms").
-Buyer and EPMI are sometimes individually referenced below as a “Party” and jointly as “Parties”.
+Buyer and EPMI are sometimes individually referenced herein as a “Party” and jointly as “Parties”.
 Capitalized terms used below but not otherwise defined shall have the meaning ascribed to them in the Capacity Product Terms.
 In event of any conflict between the Additional Contract Terms, the GTC and/or the Master Agreement, these Additional Contract Terms shall govern.
 Energy deliverable in connection with Buyer’s call, whether Firm (LD) energy or Into Cinergy energy, is referenced herein as “Energy”.

 1. Obligations and Deliveries.